- Date completed: February 2016

 Holy Family Episcopal Church in Fishers, Indiana, a white-sided, steepled church with a signature Episcopal red door, recently underwent a renovation of nearly the entire church.
 The project signifies the congregation’s commitment to reach into the community and make the church a welcoming place for all.

-“Holy Family was constructed a certain way to meet ministry needs at the time it was originally built,” says Galvin.
+“Holy Family was constructed a certain way to meet ministry needs at the time it was originally built,” says Father Galvin, the church rector.
 “Our needs have changed, and we’ve outgrown the space.
 Our mission is different than when the building was first built.
 We’re outward focused and need to evangelize.
 We want to reach into the community and provide space for people in the area to use our church.”

 Food is a big focus for a lot of their events, and the little kitchen they had been using was totally inadequate for their needs.
-Though they wished they could have installed a bigger commercial kitchen, the church opted to install a warming kitchen—a more economical solution that allows them to still serve catered meals from a fully functional space.
+The church opted to install a warming kitchen—a more economical solution that allows them to still serve catered meals from a fully functional space.